-The Fund offers three classes of shares through this Prospectus: Class A, Class I and Class K, available to you subject to the eligibility requirements set forth below.
+The Funds offer three classes of shares through this Prospectus: Class A, Class I and Class K, available to you subject to the eligibility requirements set forth below.

-All classes of the Fund share the same investment objective and investments, but the different share classes have different expense structures and eligibility requirements.
+All classes of a Fund share the same investment objective and investments, but the different share classes have different expense structures and eligibility requirements.
 The availability of shares of a particular class through a given Financial Intermediary will depend on the policies and procedures of the Financial Intermediary.
-The Fund, the Distributor, the Adviser and the Transfer Agent do not provide advice or make recommendations regarding Fund share classes and do not verify that you have invested in the share class most appropriate for your investment needs.
+The Funds, the Distributor, the Adviser and the Transfer Agent do not provide advice or make recommendations regarding Fund share classes and do not verify that you have invested in the share class most appropriate for your investment needs.
 You should choose the class with the expense structure that best meets your needs and for which you are eligible.
-Some factors to consider are the amount you plan to invest, the time period before you expect to sell your shares, whether you might invest more money in the Fund in the future, and the nature of your arrangement with a Financial Intermediary.
-Your investment needs.
+Some factors to consider are the amount you plan to invest, the time period before you expect to sell your shares, whether you might invest more money in the Funds in the future, and the nature of your arrangement with a Financial Intermediary.
+Your investment professional can help you choose a share class that is appropriate for your investment needs.

 When you buy Class A shares, the initial sales load is deducted from the amount you invest, unless you qualify for an initial sales load waiver.
-This means that less money will be invested in the Fund immediately.
+This means that less money will be invested in a Fund immediately.
 Class A shares have a Rule 12b-1 fee of 0.25% per year.
 A contingent deferred sales charge ("CDSC") of 1.00% may be assessed on redemptions of Class A shares made within 18 months after purchase where no initial sales charge was paid at the time of purchase as part of an investment of \$1,000,000 or more.

 The chart below summarizes the features of the different share classes.
-This chart is only a general summary, and you should read the description of the Fund's expenses in the Fund Summary in this Prospectus.
+This chart is only a general summary, and you should read the description of each Fund's expenses in each Fund Summary in this Prospectus.